North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 Five practical points about the federal floor:

 The sheriff "shall deny a permit to an applicant" who falls within any of the eleven enumerated conditions.
 The statute is mandatory: the sheriff has no discretion to issue if any subdivision applies.
-The text:
+The full text from the 2025 N.C.
+Gen. Stat.:

 "(b) The sheriff shall deny a permit to an applicant who: